 In some use cases returning the whole domain object is overkill if only a small subset of the attributes are actually used by the application, especially if the domain entity has embedded entities.
 The query language allows you to specify a subset of attributes (or attribute paths) to return - the projection.
-If projections are used then the Query.list() will not return the whole domain entity but will return a List of Object[], each slot in the array corresponding to a projected attribute.
+If projections are used then the QueryResult.list() will not return the whole domain entity but will return a List of Object[], each slot in the array corresponding to a projected attribute.

-'''

-// match all books that have "Data Grid" in their title or description

-// and return only their title and publication year
+match all books that have "Data Grid" in their title or description # and return only their title and publication year SELECT title, publicationYear FROM com.acme.Book WHERE title like '%Data Grid%' OR description like '%Data Grid%'

-Query query = queryFactory.from(Book.class)

-.select("title", "publicationYear")

-.having("title").like("%Data Grid%")

-.or().having("description").like("%Data Grid%"))

-.build();

-'''